 Sin 6: The voice of the customer is weak (or mute) in the organization.

 6. Is there an 'us (your employees) versus them (customers/members)' mentality among the employees?
 We find that another critical barometer for the health of an organization's customer-facing culture is how employees think about and talk about their customers.
-The Saturday Night Live skit with Roseann Barr appearing below does a great job of highlighting these issues.
-(You may need to adjust the volume on the video player below.)

 How is information about the customer experience (good, bad, or ugly) shaped before its delivery?
 Is it delivered to the CEO or Executive Director's desk?
 The answer to this question often dictates the service culture of the organization.
 It also helps determine which steps are (and are not) taken to address customer retention-related issues.
 In sum, leadership must make Voice of Customer concerns a priority.
 It should use the Voice of Customer team as a window into the customer experience rather than a layer of insulation between themselves and a complaining customer base.

 Sin 7: The organization focuses on transactions, not relationships with its customers or members.